 Recurring meeting Yes if the times will stay the same.
 You can then use the same link, and people find it easier.
-Registration Not required - you are not trying to control who arrives Meeting ID Keep as automatic.
-Meeting password Ideally for open worship this should be off for open worship.
-You may have to turn this off if the account routinely has password as required.
-Video Both on Audio Both If international, explore the "Dial from" options.
-Enable join before host Generally a good idea.
-Then if the host fails to login (ill?) the meeting can go ahead.
-Mute participants upon entry Suggestion is Yes.
-For a large group or meeting for worship this is good, especially where people are quite inexperienced.
-It also avoid interrupting worship when someone appears late with their mic not muted.
-However having a few people then unmuting helps to give some ambient sounds.
-Enable waiting room Preferably not.
-If your host fails to attend, the whole meeting will not take place.
-Only authenticated users can join No. This is open Record the meeting Of course not!
+Registration Not required - you are not trying to control who arrives Meeting ID You could choose a memorable one Meeting password Yes.
+See section 4.5 where this is discussed.
+Video Both on Audio Both Dial from United Kingdom - choose via "Edit" - so users are offered UK phone numbers.
+More countries can be added.
+Enable join before host Consider: Off avoids people causing trouble before the host arrives.
+On allows the meeting to go ahead if the host fails to arrive.
+However, the meeting may become limited to just 30 minutes.
+Mute participants upon entry Consider: On is good for a large group or meeting for worship, especially where people are quite inexperienced.
+It also avoids interrupting worship when someone appears late with their mic not muted.
+Off is more personal and needs more discipline to allow the silence to begin.
+Enable waiting room Consider.
+See section 4.5 Only authenticated users can join No. This is open Record the meeting Disable for both participants and hosts.